• Skip to primary navigation

 The other thing you need to consider is color variation.
 With grasscloth wallpaper it’s common to have some variation in color from roll to roll and even within a roll (some rolls get darker or lighter as you get farther into them).
 While that’s part of the beauty of grasscloth (and something you have to be ok with if you’re using it), it looks best if you transition from lighter to darker sheets gradually.
 This might mean opening all of your wallpaper rolls and comparing the color of them to figure out the order that you will hang them to create this gradual transition.

 Also choose your wallpaper adhesive wisely!
 It’s important to choose an adhesive/glue that can be used on heavier wallpapers since grasscloth is weighty.
-My favorite adhesive is Roman Pro-880 that you can buy {here}.
-It has a gel-like consistency that keeps it from drying out as quickly as other adhesives (which is important for me because I’m slow when I hang it!) and also makes it easy to slide your wallpaper around on the wall to position it perfectly.
+My favorite adhesive is {this one}.
+It has a gel-like consistency that keeps it from drying out as quickly as other adhesives (which is important for me because I’m slow when I hang it!).
+It also makes it easy to slide your wallpaper around on the wall to position it perfectly.

 Is Grasscloth Wallpaper Still in Style?